Dynasties of China

-For most of its history, China was organized into various dynastic kingdoms or states under the rule of hereditary monarchs.
-Beginning with the establishment of dynastic rule by Yu the Great c.
-2070 BC, and ending with Emperor Yuan Shi Kai in AD 1916, China came to organize itself around the succession of monarchical dynasties.
+For most of its history until the 20th century, China consisted of one or several dynastic kingdoms or states under the rule of hereditary monarchs.
+Beginning with the establishment of a system of dynastic rule by Yu the Great c.
+2070 BC, and ending with the abdication of the Xuantong Emperor, Puyi, in AD 1912, China came to organize itself around the hereditary succession of predominantly male emperors, and more broadly their family dynasties.
 (Note: While the Xia dynasty is typically considered to be the first orthodox Chinese dynasty, numerous sources including the Book of Documents mention two other dynasties that preceded the Xia: the "Tang" (唐) and the "Yu" (虞) dynasties.
 The former is sometimes called the "Ancient Tang" (古唐) to distinguish it from other dynasties named "Tang".
 Should the historicity of these earlier dynasties be attested, Yu the Great would not have been the initiator of dynastic rule in China.)
 (Note: All attempts at restoring monarchical and dynastic rule in China following the Xinhai Revolution ended in failure.
 Hence, the abdication of the Xuantong Emperor in AD 1912 is typically regarded as the formal end of the Chinese monarchy.)
-Besides those established by the dominant Han ethnic group or its spiritual Huaxia predecessors, dynasties throughout Chinese history were also founded by non-Han peoples.
+While most dynasties were established by members of the dominant Han ethnic group (and its predecessor the Huaxia), dynasties throughout Chinese history were also founded by non-Han regional leaders—often after periods of violence or intense political competition, hence these are sometimes known as conquest dynasties.

 Dividing Chinese history into dynastic epochs is a convenient and conventional method of periodization.
-Accordingly, a dynasty may be used to delimit the era during which a family reigned, as well as to describe events, trends, personalities, artistic compositions, and artifacts of that period.
+Accordingly, a dynasty may be used to delimit the era during which members of a family reigned, as well as to describe events, trends, personalities, artistic compositions, and artifacts of that period.
 For example, porcelain made during the Ming dynasty may be referred to as "Ming porcelain".

-The longest-reigning orthodox dynasty of China was the Zhou dynasty, ruling for a total length of about 790 years, albeit it is divided into the Western Zhou and the Eastern Zhou in Chinese historiography.
-The largest orthodox Chinese dynasty in terms of territorial size was either the Yuan dynasty or the Qing dynasty, depending on the historical source.
+The longest-reigning dynasty of China was the Zhou dynasty, ruling for a total length of about 790 years, albeit that this period is now divided into the Western Zhou and the Eastern Zhou in Chinese historiography.
+The largest Chinese dynasty in terms of territorial size was either the Yuan dynasty or the Qing dynasty, depending on the historical source.
 (Note: As per contemporary historiographical norm, the "Yuan dynasty" in this article refers exclusively to the realm based in Dadu.
 However, the Han-style dynastic name "Great Yuan" (大元) as proclaimed by the Emperor Shizu of Yuan and the claim to Chinese political orthodoxy were meant for the entire Mongol Empire.
 In spite of this, "Yuan dynasty" is rarely used in the broad sense of the definition by modern-day scholars due to the de facto disintegration of the Mongol Empire.)

-The term "Tiāncháo" (天朝; "Celestial Dynasty" or "Heavenly Dynasty") was frequently employed as a self-reference by Chinese dynasties.
+The term Tiāncháo (天朝; "Celestial Dynasty" or "Heavenly Dynasty") was frequently employed as a self-reference by Chinese dynasties.
 As a form of respect and subordination, Chinese tributary states referred to these dynasties as "Tiāncháo Shàngguó" (天朝上國; "Celestial Dynasty of the Exalted State") or "Tiāncháo Dàguó" (天朝大國; "Celestial Dynasty of the Great State").